microsoft/semantic-kernel-starters/sk-csharp-azure-functions/README.md

 dotnet user-secrets set "endpointType" "chat-completion"
 ```

 - change serviceId and deploymentOrModelId to a text completion service like "text-davinci-003": [See Using .NET Secret Manager](#using-net-secret-manager).
+Please note that the [text-davinci-003 model will be phased out in the future](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/announcing-updates-to-azure-openai-service-models/ba-p/3866757).